Peterbald: History

+Characteristics

 Appearance

-Peterbalds resemble Oriental Shorthairs.
-They have a hair-losing gene and can be born bald, flocked, velour, brush, or with a straight coat.
+Peterbalds resemble Oriental Shorthairs in body-type.
+They have a dominant hair-losing gene inherited from the Don Sphynx, and can be born bald, flocked, velour, brush, or with a straight coat.
 Those born with hair, excepting the straight-coats, can lose their hair over time.
-They come in all colors and markings.
+They come in all colours and markings.

 Members of the breed have a slim and muscular build.
 They have a narrow and long head with a straight profile, almond-shaped eyes, wedge-shaped muzzle, and large, set-apart ears.
 They have a long whip-like tail, webbed feet and oval paws that allow them to grasp objects and open levered doorknobs.

-Temperament
+Behaviour

 Peterbalds are sweet-tempered, affectionate, peaceful, curious, smart, and energetic.
 They are medium vocal and tend to follow their owners and want to be with them.
 Peterbalds typically live in harmony with other cats and pets, and also with children.